Sikhs on the Silk Road

 Afghanistan

-The Sikh history in Afghanistan deserves an article of its own but one of the main reasons for its growth as a large Sikh sangat is due to its large Khatri population and continual work by Sikh missionaries.
-Among the first preachers in Afghanistan was Baba Khuda Singh, an ex-police officer who became a missionary, converting many Hindu Khatris to Sikhi.
-He had previously stayed with Baba Bir Singh of Naurangabad and then migrated upwards to Potohar, Kabul and Kandahar.
+Among the first preachers in Afghanistan was Baba Khuda Singh, an ex-police officer who became a missionary, who had converted many Hindu Khatris to Sikhism.
+He had previously an affiliate of Baba Bir Singh of Naurangabad and then migrated upwards to Potohar, Kabul and Kandahar.

 The book ‘Jiwan Baba Khuda Singh Ji’ by Giani Partap Singh, records Baba Khuda Singh’s missionary efforts, with his first convert being a local soldier, Bhai Gulab Singh: